Skip to main content

 ECTS: 0.5

 This course is part of the course program of the Graduate Academy.
+Please note that this course will be held in English.

 The latest information and a registration link are available on the course website (log in with Uni-ID).